mellemahp/smithy4rs/README.md

 [Smithy](https://smithy.io/) code generators for shapes, clients, servers in [Rust](https://rust-lang.org/).

-Generate shapes provide runtime access to schema metadata and implement schema-guided (de)serialization to support any number of protocols.
+Generated shapes provide runtime access to schema metadata and implement schema-guided (de)serialization to support any number of protocols.

 > [!NOTE]